Diversity Advocate

 Ask committee members to:

-• Make calls and send e-mails or letters to a wide range of contacts asking for potential candidates.
-Ask specifically if they have diverse candidates to recommend.
+- Make calls and send e-mails or letters to a wide range of contacts asking for potential candidates.

-• Make an effort to identify contacts that have diverse backgrounds or experiences.
-Such contacts may help you reach highly qualified minority/women candidates.
+- Make an effort to identify contacts with a range of perspectives, backgrounds, and experiences.
+Such contacts may help expand outreach and reach highly qualified candidates.

-• Survey departments at other universities to see which of them have strong records in awarding PhDs to underrepresented individuals and contact them for names of candidates.
+- Survey departments at other universities to see which of them have strong records in awarding PhDs with a variety of perspectives, backgrounds, and experiences and contact them for names of candidates.

-• Have a discussion in a department meeting to brainstorm other active recruiting strategies and to discuss diversity as part of the educational mission.
+- Have a discussion in a department meeting to brainstorm other active recruiting strategies and to discuss diversity of perspectives, backgrounds, and experiences as part of the educational mission.

 Applicant Pool